 2. Steam energy for a turbine generating electric power

-3. Steam energy for heating-cooling-electricity for a microgrid campus (district heating)
+3. Steam energy for heating-cooling-electricity for a district heating campus (microgrid)

 4. And, or, items 1 & 2 combined.

 Turn-key - BPP has the capability to secure permitting, design, build and operate biomass–fueled facilities.
-The firm can also source project financing.
-Financially backed performance guarantees are provided.
+The company can also source project financing.
+EPC financially backed performance guarantees would be provided.

-Retro-fits – Due to environmental regulations, governments have required that owners cease operation of numerous coal fired power plants.
+Retrofitting coal-fired plants – Due to extensive pollution, China governmental regulations require that owners cease operation of numerous coal fired power plants.
 Other owners of coal fired power plants are exploring alternatives for their outdated coal-fired systems.
 BPP can assist operators of such power plants by retrofitting them to use corn stover or a combination of corn stover and other fuel.
 Retrofitting enables an existing plant to leverage much of its existing capital investment in its facilities, while being able to produce revenue generating clean energy.

 Technology Licensing and Consulting – Licenses to the company’s technology, patents and other intellectual property are available for qualified firms who wish to use corn stover combustion for generating process steam and/or power.
 BPP can provide such firms with consulting services and/or technology transfer packages, in conjunction with such licenses to assist such firms in designing, building and/or operating their facilities.

-Projects In / Near U. S. Corn Belt - BPP is initiating meetings with public utilities and privately owned facilities that generate process steam and/or power which are located in the “corn-belt” and are exploring either building new corn-stover fueled combustion systems or retrofitting existing coal-fired systems.
-These facilities will realize numerous environmental benefits from using corn stover while also providing significant financial benefits to the plant facility owners, the farmers providing the fuel (stover), and the rural communities.
-Natural gas does not come close to providing the economic benefits to the order-of-magnitude that corn stover does.
+US Projects Being ConsideredPotential Projects In U. S. Corn Belt - BPP is considering the development of new corn-stover fueled combustion systems to provide process steam and power generation to ethanol plants.
+These facilities will realize numerous environmental benefits from using corn stover while also providing significant financial benefits to the plant facility owners and the farmers providing the fuel (stover), and the rural communities.